LLNL/exadis/README.md

         * HIP backend: uses hipFFT

 * pybind11
-    * ExaDiS uses [pybind11](https://github.com/pybind/pybind11) for the python binding module. pybind11 is included as a submodule to the repository and will be automatically cloned to the `python/pybind11` folder when using the git submodule commands (see Step 2 of Quick Start section) or cloning with the `--recurse-submodule` option.
+    * ExaDiS uses [pybind11](https://github.com/pybind/pybind11) for the python binding module. pybind11 is included as a submodule to the repository and will be automatically cloned to the `python/pybind11` folder when using the git submodule commands or cloning with the `--recurse-submodule` option (see Step 1 of Quick Start section).
     To use a specific python version/executable, use build option `PYTHON_EXECUTABLE`.
 If needed, the include path to the `python-dev` package (containing file `Python.h`) can be provided with build option `PYTHON_DEV_INC_DIR`.
     To compile ExaDiS without this module, use build option `-DEXADIS_PYTHON_BINDING=Off`.